Metabuyer/passport/readme.md

 Will be updated along with Laravel Passport update.

+## Installation

+Always use branch 2.0 or 2.0.7 if you use the release version

 ## Official Documentation

 Documentation for Passport can be found on the [Laravel website](http://laravel.com/docs/master/passport).